Search element - Quick search bar

 Give yourself time

-The first few weeks back at work are often an adjustment period.
-It’s normal to need time to settle into a new rhythm.
+The first few weeks back at work are often a time of adjustment.
+It’s common to need time to settle into a new routine.
 Be kind to yourself and remember that feeding plans can change.

 Find out more about breastfeeding and working